Getting Started with Financial Aid

 You must be a US citizen or an eligible non-citizen (possessing Permanent Resident card I-551, an I-551C, or an I-94 with eligible designations).
 You are NOT eligible if you have an F1 or F2 student visa, J1 or J2 exchange visitor visa, or G-series visa.

-We begin posting aid eligibility on the Financial Aid Portal in April, for applicants who filed their FAFSA between October 1 and April 1.
-FAFSAs received after April 1 will be processed throughout the spring and summer.
-If you have filed your FAFSA but do not see your aid eligibility within six weeks before classes begin, please contact the Financial Aid Office, finaid@pnwu.edu.
+We begin posting aid eligibility in March, for applicants who filed their FAFSA between October 1 and March 1.
+FAFSAs received after March 1 will be processed throughout spring and summer.
+If you have filed your FAFSA but haven’t received your aid eligibility email within six weeks before classes begin, please contact the Financial Aid Office, finaid@pnwu.edu.

 What types of federal student loans will I be offered?